LLNL/trata/README.md

 ## `kosh_sampler`

-The **`kosh_samples`** module allows a user to create sample sets from Kosh datasets using discrete sampling methods.
+The **`kosh_samples`** module allows a user to easily interact with data from a Sina catalog.
+Based on the Kosh datasets and trained model, the adaptive sampling methods below will choose the next best samples for the model.
+   - `Delta`
+   - `ExpectedImprovement`
+   - `LearningExpectedImprovement`<br>

 To learn more about Kosh, please visit their [GitHub](https://github.com/LLNL/kosh).

 ## `sampler`